About Us

 From Support to Solidarity

-Since 1997, we’ve offered trauma-informed, recovery-oriented support rooted in lived experience.
+Since 1997, we’ve offered community-based care services and support rooted in lived experience.
 We honor each person as the expert of their own life and, through radically new perspectives, create spaces for all to explore their unique vision of wellness.

 Click here to learn more about SOAR's history.